MartinJindra/archscripts/README.md

 **update-mirrors.sh** will updated the `/etc/pacman.d/mirrorlist` for mirrors.

 It should be executed with `sudo` and if done so, it will asks how many mirrors it should write to `/etc/pacman.d/mirrorlist`.
-It will test all mirrors from the standard configuration, these configs are
+It will test all mirrors from the default configuration, these configs are

 + https mirrors
 + IP-Version 4